-What is Customer Lifetime Value and Churn Rate?
+What are Customer Lifetime Value and Churn Rate?

-To ensure we’re all on the same page, let’s start by quickly defining what these two terms mean in relation to subscription and membership sites.
+We'll start by quickly defining what CLV and churn rate mean in relation to subscription and membership sites.

 Customer Lifetime Value Explained